by Jacquline Woodson (2020)

 Tiago is a boy from Puerto Rico and frustrated by some of the ways he and his family have been treated – American, but not American enough.

 Esteban’s family is a from the Dominican Republic and his parents are undocumented.
-In fact, his father has been deported…
+His father has been deported, providing a through-line to the novel.

-Amari is a young Black boy facing The Talk from his father who counsels him not to play with even toy guns at the park…
+Amari is a young Black boy facing The Talk from his father who counsels him not to play with toy guns at the park.

-Ashton, a White boy and Amari’s close friend, is all ears and has a lot to learn.
+Ashton, a White boy who is new to the school, is all ears and has a lot to learn.

 Given the space and time and freedom of the ARTT Room, they listen to each other and create bonds that support each member with understanding and love.